-- decide to share the spirituality and mission of the Redemptorist community - choose a stable form of partnership that is of collaboration and of participation in its apostolic life - commit themselves to carry out the Redemptorist mission as lay people.36 paragraph allows for the partnership to be either temporary or permanent and leaves it to be governed by norms to be included in the Provincial or Vice-Provincial Statutes.37 how LMMHRs, duly admitted into the category by the V/Provincial Superior with the consent of his Ordinary Provincial Council,38 are to share the mission of the
+- decide to share the spirituality and mission of the Redemptorist community - choose a stable form of partnership that is of collaboration and of participation in its apostolic life - commit themselves to carry out the Redemptorist mission as lay people.

+The word stable here might be understood as long-term.
+The subsequent paragraph allows for the partnership to be either temporary or permanent and leaves it to be governed by norms to be included in the Provincial or Vice-Provincial Statutes.

+The remaining paragraphs of the section on identity in Communicanda 4 describe how LMMHRs, duly admitted into the category by the V/Provincial Superior with the consent of his Ordinary Provincial Council, are to share the mission of the